Program Courses

 UGRD

-This Java course familiarizes the student with the fundamentals of the Java language including data types, operators, expressions, and conditional statements.
-Students learn how to set up an environment for developing Java programs, define classes and utilize class objects.
+CRBeginning Java familiarizes the student with the fundamentals of the Java language including data types, operators, expressions, and conditional statements.
+Students learn how to set up an environment for developing Java web programs, define classes and utilize class objects.
 Students explore object-oriented programming concepts including encapsulation and abstraction.
 Other topics include string manipulation, Collections, Array Lists, Exception Handling, and creating professional looking end-user interfaces.
 This course covers software architectural patterns, such as model-view-controller (MVC).
-Students learn to communicate with a database.
-PREREQUISITE: 10152135 Program Logic and COREQUISITE: 10152101 Web Design and Development
+Students also learn to communicate with a database.
+COREQUISITE: 10152135 Program Logic and 10152101 Web Design and Development

 10152107